Multi-level Multiple Instance Learning with Transformer for Whole Slide Image Classification: Ablation Study

 \subsubsection{Effects of Masking}

 We conducted several experiments to determine the effects of the masking mechanism.
-The grouping method is \textit{random grouping} on two datasets.
+The grouping method is \textit{random grouping} on the dataset.
 The results are presented in Tab.\ref{table:Effects of masking}.
-In the case of the CAMELYON16 datasets, the inclusion of the masking mechanism results in a 1.63\% enhancement to the performance.
-However, for relatively more balanced datasets TCGA-NSCLC, the masking mechanism has minimal impact on its performance while demanding significantly lower training resources.
+Including the masking mechanism results in a 1.63\% accuracy enhancement in the case of 10 sub-bags number.
+As the number of sub-bags goes up, accuracy decrease without masking.
+However, the masking mechanism recoups the performance decline.